splinesoft/Bequest/README.md

 ### Getting Started

 Bequest is now a thing that exists!
-After cloning the repo:

-1. `bundle install` to grab the CocoaPods branch with Swift support
-2. `rake setup` to install Pods
+After cloning the repo, `rake setup` will install the bundle (including CocoaPods beta) and then install CocoaPods.

-3. You're all set! `rake test` will run app tests.
+`rake test` will run app tests.

+Would you like to contribute?
+Send a pull request -- fix a typo in the readme, update spacing, write a feature -- and then add your name below.

 ### Brought to you by: